rfordatascience/r4dswebsite/content/tidy-tuesdays.md

 # Tidy Tuesdays

-Tidy tuesdays are an opportunity to get involved with XXX
+Tidy tuesdays are an opportunity to get involved with "R for DataScience"

 Read the [tidy tuesday blogposts here](/tags/tidytuesday)